Hap Seng Plantations Holdings Bhd (5138) — Strategic Asset Allocation Index

 Hap Seng Plantations Holdings Bhd Strategic Asset Allocation Index (2015–2024)

 This chart shows how Hap Seng Plantations Holdings Bhd's Strategic Asset Allocation Index has evolved across 10 annual periods from 2015 to 2024.
 As of December 2025, the index stands at 82.1%, representing strategic assets of RM1.75 Billion against net assets of RM2.13 Billion MYR.
-Explore how efficiently does Hap Seng Plantations Holdings Bhd generate cash to assess how effectively this company generates cash.
+See Hap Seng Plantations Holdings Bhd free cash flow to debt ratio to measure the company's free cash flow as a share of total liabilities.

 Annual Strategic Asset Allocation Index for Hap Seng Plantations Holdings Bhd (2015–2024)

 The table below presents the year-by-year Strategic Asset Allocation Index for Hap Seng Plantations Holdings Bhd from 2015 to 2024, covering 10 annual filings.
 Each row shows PP&E, long-term investments, strategic assets combined, net assets, the index percentage, and the change in percentage points compared to the prior year.
-For the full company profile including market capitalisation, see how much is Hap Seng Plantations Holdings Bhd worth.
+For the full company profile including market capitalisation, see Hap Seng Plantations Holdings Bhd (5138) total market value.

 | Year | SAAI | Strategic Assets (MYR) | PP&E | LT Investments | Net Assets | Change (pp) |